ubuntu-core/snappy-jenkins/README.md

 ![Block Diagram](/img/snappy-jenkins.png?raw=true)

 The provision command also sets up a security group that allows access to port 8081 from everywhere and ports 8080 and 22 from a local range (by default 10.0.0.0/8).
 All this configuration is done this way in order to facilitate a secure connection from the GitHub webhook, as detailed in the next section.

+You can retrieve job history and existing credentials from an accessible running server, see `Syncing servers` below.

+## Redeploy

+Once the server is deployed in order to update the containers you can use the redeploy script:

+    $ ./bin/cloud-redeploy.sh

+It stops the running containers, pulls the new images and restarts the cluster.

 ## GitHub integration